Passive House is the world‘s leading standard in energy efficient construction.

 The definitive criteria for the certification of Passive House components and Passive Houses are set by the Passive House Institute under the direction of Dr. Wolfgang Feist.

 The Passive House Institute issues a checklist intended to make it easier for your building to achieve the Passive House Standard and potentially “Certified Passive House” status by outlining the most important steps in the process.
 It draws particular attention to the quality control that accompanies the construction of a Passive House.
 A work in progress, this list is not necessarily complete.
-The current version can be viewed here under the Passive House checklist section of the Passive House Institute website.
+The current version can be viewed here.

 Advantages of certification